Samuel-Loga/Samuel-Loga/README.md

+--
-## 👋 Welcome to my digital space!
+👋 **Welcome to my digital space!**

 I'm a passionate **Cybersecurity Engineer** 🔐, **Machine Learning Enthusiast** 🤖, and **Full-Stack Developer** 💻.
 I focus on securing systems, applications, and networks.
 I also explore how AI can solve real-world problems using data-driven models.
 And I build fast, scalable, and user-friendly web applications.

-I enjoy collaborating with teams to create innovative solutions that make a positive impact.
+I enjoy collaborating with teams to create innovative solutions that make a positive impact ✨

-## ✨ Where My Focus Is And What I Enjoy Doing
+--
+🎯 **Where my focus is and what I enjoy doing**

 I focus on: